Swiss Chard

 Pro Tips

-- Do not wash before storage as moisture accelerates wilting
+- Do not wash until ready to use, as excess moisture accelerates wilting

 Origin & Heritage